xBorox1/D-Wave-Leap---CVRP/README.md

 # CVRP approach using quantum computing

 Few quantum approaches for CVRPTW problems.
-It isn't fully ended version and it's not user friendly.
+It isn't fully ended version and it's not well described.
+If you want to use it, I recommend you to change only file paths in main.

 ## API Usage